narkisr/grant/RULES.md

 # Rule 3
-Dont allow ALL for cmnd aliases in user spec
+Dont use NOPASSWD tag in user spec

    foo ALL = NOPASSWD:EXEC ALL